They (2002 film): Plot

 At Terry and Sam's apartment, the trio studies Billy's diary.
 Terry and Sam ask Julia if she has experienced a return of the night terrors, which she denies.
 Terry says her night terrors started after she witnessed her sister drown in a lake.
 In one instance, she disappeared from her bedroom and returned in the dog house; when her father reached in for her, she stabbed him in the eye with a kitchen knife, convinced he was a demon.
 Julia meets a girl named Sarah, one of Dr. Booth's patients, who claims that "They" will eat her in her nightmares and that the only thing that keeps them away is light.
 She starts picking at a strange mark on her arm; a similar mark had also appeared on Billy's hand, Sam's shoulder, and Terry's ankle.
 The creatures soon take Terry and Sam.

-Julia discovers the mark on her forehead and pulls out a long black needle.
+Julia discovers the mark on her forehead and pulls out a long needle.
 She runs to Paul's.
 Paul, convinced that she is insane, drugs her with a sleeping pill and calls Dr. Booth.
 Julia runs to the subway and becomes trapped in the station.
 She boards a train home and is the only passenger.
 The lights flicker, and the train stops.
 She gets off and sees all the light bulbs burst in the tunnel.
 The creatures attack her, but Julia manages to escape.
 When a group of tunnel workers attempt to help her, Julia assaults them with shards of glass, convinced they are inhuman.

 Julia is committed to Dr. Booth's mental institution, where she is attacked and transported into the dimension she saw, this time inside a closet.
 She screams for help from Dr. Booth and an orderly, but neither can see nor hear her.
 Dr. Booth closes the door, and the creatures drag Julia away.